 Amazon Meetings

-Make meeting creation simpler for an overbooked and complex organization.
+How might we make meeting creation simpler for an overbooked and complex organization?

 Amazon Meetings is an internal tool that allows Amazon employees to schedule meetings in an environment with busy, often overlapping schedules and overcrowded rooms.
-From a business perspective, Amazon aimed to become less reliant on Outlook and wanted to create a replacement that was more geared towards the specific needs of their workplace.
+Amazon aimed to become less reliant on Outlook and wanted to create a replacement that was geared towards the specific needs of their workplace.

 Timeline